 One way to keep this follow-up effort in check is “evergreen content”: content that stays fresh and up-to-date for a long time.
 At the same time, it constantly brings new visitors to your site.
 This in turn has a positive effect on your content ROI (return on investment): The income from the content increases steadily, while the effort is high, especially at the beginning, but is low afterwards.

-Evergreen content also has the potential to increase your brand's visibility on the social web if it is recommended again and again.
-In most cases, it can also regularly collect more external links, which in turn helps the search engine optimization (SEO) of your entire website.
+Evergreen content also has the potential to increase your brand’s visibility on the social web if it is recommended again and again.
+In most cases, it can also regularly collect more external links, which in turn helps the search engine optimisation (SEO) of your entire website.

 Evergreen content: Finding topic ideas

 I have already described in a separate article how you can test and refine content ideas in advance.
-Many of the tips and advice from that article also apply in this case.
-One point: make sure that your topic ideas match the company's goals.
-They don't have to lead directly to the goal.
+Many of the tips and hints from that article also apply in this case.
+One point: make sure that your topic ideas match the company’s goals.
+They don’t have to lead directly to the goal.
 This is usually not realistic, as the decision-making processes for many products and offers are too long for this.
-However, they should make a recognizable and ideally measurable contribution.
+However, they should make a recognisable and ideally measurable contribution.

 The next step is keyword research and competitor analysis: Do you have a chance of prevailing against existing posts with your content?
-And if that seems doubtful: can you change your idea, its implementation or even the content format to improve your prospects?
+And if that seems doubtful: can you change your idea, its realisation or even the content format to improve your prospects?

 With regard to evergreen content, there is another question: Can I implement the topic in such a way that it remains current and relevant for as long as possible?
 A basic rule for this is: the more general you make your post, the better.
-Nevertheless, it should also be helpful enough, otherwise no one will want to read it.
+Nevertheless, it should also be helpful enough, otherwise nobody will want to read it.

 - You could write an article: “All the new features in WordPress 6.1”.
 This is as up-to-date as it is relevant around the release date of this version.
 However, your article will be outdated as soon as WordPress 6.2 is discussed and released.